syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/How-to.md

 ## Binding SignalR endpoint

-Grid  supports SignalR features for live updates in record.
+Grid  supports the SignalR features for live updates in record.
 Please find the below option to configure signalR with Grid.

 1) Before configure SignalR with ejGrid.
 You need to Setup SignalR configuration in Visual Studio project.
 For reference, please find the link.